Anga205/AngaDriveV3/README.md

 ![TechStack.png](https://skillicons.dev/icons?i=go,solidjs,sqlite)

-- **SolidJS**: Using SolidJS for the frontend (in the `web` directory) because its pretty performant for making decent frontend applications, and performance is key for this kind of project.
+- **SolidJS**: Using SolidJS for the frontend (in the `frontend` directory) because its pretty performant for making decent frontend applications, and performance is key for this kind of project.
 - **SQLite**: Because it's relatively portable compared to other relational databases like CockroachDB and MySQL
-- **Go**: Backend is written in go, all the files you can find in the `service` directory, a gonic-gin server is being used to serve up the compiled frontend files, and most updates on the frontend happen via a gorilla websocket connection
+- **Go**: Backend is written in go, all the files you can find in the `backend` directory, a gonic-gin server is being used to serve up the compiled frontend files, and most updates on the frontend happen via a gorilla websocket connection

 ## Self Hosting Guide